Easy Chickpea Curry (Channa Masala)

 - 2 cloves garlic, minced

-- 1 jalapeño, or green chile, seeded and sliced
+- 1 green chile, or jalapeño, seeded and finely chopped

 - 2 tablespoons garam masala

 - 2 cups diced tomatoes (400 g)